mxahan/digital-cv/index.md

 ## Current Research
 ---
 Developing robust methods for image and video understanding using unlabeled raw data and contributing to computer science by proposing and validating Machine learning algorithms.
-Particularly, I am looking into developing a view-invariant vision system, and an information-preserving vision system from unlabeled data using self-supervised learning.
+Particularly, I am looking into developing a view-invariant vision system and an information-preserving vision system from unlabeled data using self-supervised learning.

 ## Achievement
 - Best paper awards [SmartComp 2023](https://smartcomp.isis.vanderbilt.edu/accepted.html)